Volkswagen Group Japan

 ● Purchase of land (178,000㎡) at Toyohashi City, Aichi Prefecture to establish an import center

-● VANS Finance KK is established.
-This finance company issues and manages auto loans, auto leases, and credit cards and provides finance operations for dealers in Japan.
+● VAN Finance KK is established.
+This finance company issues and manages auto loans, auto leases and credit cards, and provides finance operations for dealers in Japan.

 ● Start of construction of the Volkswagen Audi Nippon Import Center (hereinafter “Toyohashi Import Center”).